Robinpig/Note/docs/CS/Java/Tomcat/Tomcat.md

 - Host.
 Represents a virtual host with a number of contexts.
 - Context.
 Represents a web application.
 A context contains one or more wrappers.
 - Wrapper.
 Represents an individual servlet.

+Each conceptual level above is represented by an interface in the org.apache.catalina package.
+These interfaces are Engine, Host, Context, and Wrapper.
+All the four extends the Container interface.
+Standard implementations of the four containers are StandardEngine, StandardHost, StandardContext, and StandardWrapper, respectively, all of which are part of the org.apache.catalina.core package.

+Note All implementation classes derive from the abstract class ContainerBase.

 ## HotSwap